treangenlab/Olivar/README.md

  - (Optional) A BLAST database of non-specific sequences.
 More details can be found in [Prepare a BLAST database](#Prepare-a-BLAST-database).

 > [!NOTE]
-> Coordinates are always 1-based, closed intervals, except fot the output `.scheme.bed` file, which is in [BED format](https://samtools.github.io/hts-specs/BEDv1.pdf).
+> Coordinates are always 1-based, closed intervals, except fot the output `.primer.bed` file, which is in [BED format](https://samtools.github.io/hts-specs/BEDv1.pdf).

 ### Command-line interface